chiehmin/MinMinGuard/README.md

 ```

 Above is a classic example.
 After you complete the new blocker, you have to remember to add it to the `blockers` array at the `Main` class to activiate the new blocker.

-After you confirm the new blocker is working, you can send me a pull request.
-I will double check it and merge it into the MinMinGuard.
-Finally, I will list you as a contributer :).

-## Todo

-* extend sibling view to fullsize after removing banner
-* Count number of nativead removal

-## Contributers

-* FatMinMin